pytorch/ao/torchao/prototype/low_bit_optim/README.md

 - The low-bit optimizers require PyTorch >= 2.3
 - For FP8 optimizers on CUDA, PyTorch >= 2.4 and CUDA compute capability >= 8.9 are required.
 - For 4-bit optimizers, we don't implement rank-1 normalization for quantizing 2nd moment as originally done in the paper.
-- The first training step is expected to be slow since the optimizer needs to be compiled.

 ## Benchmarks